RobDolin/Data/get-involved.md

 ### 1.3 Volunteer

-Consider attending a volunteering event like voter registration or campaigning for a local candidte.
+Consider attending a volunteering event like voter registration or campaigning for a local candidate.

 ### 1.4 Become a PCO